1954 New Zealand general election: Results

 The 1954 election saw the governing National Party re-elected with a ten-seat margin, a drop from the twenty-seat margin it previously held.
 National won forty-five seats to the Labour Party's thirty-five.
 The popular vote was much closer, however, with the two parties separated by only 0.2% (1,602 votes).
+On preliminary results Labour was leading in 37 seats and was actually ahead of National in the popular vote by 0.33%.
 No seats were won by minor party candidates or by independents, but the new Social Credit Party managed to win 11.2% of the vote, and it can be argued that Social Credit saved the National Government by providing an alternative to Labour and so minimising the two-party swing.
+Nash argued that Social Credit's impact on the election was being a spoiler, claiming Labour was denied victory because of this.

 Votes summary

 The table below shows the results of the 1954 general election: